 Something that always concerns me with traveling with my guitars, of any size, is to make sure my instrument will be safe.
 The case that comes with the Washburn acoustic guitar is a very high quality cordura case that has a molded interior with a hard foam lining.

 The case also features inside and outside pockets that allow for small tuners, picks, mini playbooks, you name it!
 It also has luggage straps, backpack straps for even easier carrying, and three D-rings to adjust all the straps and clips for an exact fit for you to carry it.

 Super Bonus: it’s sized to fit overhead storage bins in planes, so that you do not have to check in this guitar.
 I can’t tell you how many times I’ve nearly had a heart attack on the flight hoping that my instruments would not get damaged in general cargo bins!

-This is an awesome travel guitar.
-I would highly recommend to anyone wanting a smaller instrument to take on the road.
-Its small size makes it a good guitar for younger players.
-Also excites the more experienced musicians with its full access to all 19 frets.
+This is an awesome travel guitar and one I would highly recommend to anyone wanting a smaller instrument to take on the road.
+Its small size makes it a good guitar for younger players, and excites the more experienced musicians with its full access to all 19 frets.

 Crescent MG38-CF 38″ Acoustic Guitar

 Jasmine S34C NEX Acoustic Guitar